 What is the purpose of the scheme?

-To recognise the potential for impact of Masters dissertation research and scholarship in a field related to ELT.
+To recognise the potential for impact of master's dissertation research and scholarship in fields related to ELT.
 Impact here is defined as the potential of the research to change attitudes or priorities of individuals or institutions with regard to the development of policies and practices at local or regional or national levels.
 A secondary purpose of the scheme is to encourage students to focus on areas of research that will have impact.